Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Higher geometric groups for T-duality

 \subsection{The Lie 2-group \texorpdfstring{$\underline{\sfTD}_n$}{TDn}}

-\paragraph{Generalities.} Recall that T-duality correspondences exist for toric T-backgrounds of type $F^2$.
-As shown in~\cite{Nikolaus:2018qop}, there is a strict Lie 2-group $\sfTB^\text{F2}_n$ that represents these.
+Recall that T-duality correspondences exist for T-backgrounds of type $F^2$.
+As shown in~\cite{Nikolaus:2018qop}, there is a strict Lie 2-group $\sfTB^\text{F2}_n$ that represents such backgrounds.
 In other words, we can regard a toric T-background as a principal 2-bundle, i.e.~a higher or categorified principal bundle with $\sfTB^\text{F2}_n$ as its structure 2-group.
-The interesting observation of~\cite{Nikolaus:2018qop} is then that not only the T-backgrounds but also the correspondence space and the gerbe $\scG_\rmC$ over it can be replaced by a principal 2-bundle.
+An interesting observation of~\cite{Nikolaus:2018qop} is that not only the T-backgrounds but also the correspondence space and the gerbe $\scG_\rmC$ over it can be replaced by a principal 2-bundle.
 A T-duality correspondence then amounts to a double fibration or span of principal 2-bundles which is induced by an underlying span of Lie 2-groups.
 It is clear that the principal 2-bundle taking over the role of the correspondence space should describe the bundle $\check P\times_X \hat P\rightarrow X$, so the structure group should contain the abelian group $\sfU(1)^{2n}$.
 As observed in~\cite{Nikolaus:2018qop}, this group needs to be extended to a categorical torus, see~\cite{Ganter:2014zoa}, denoted by $\sfTD_n$.

 We will mostly use crossed modules of Lie groups in order to describe Lie 2-groups.
-Some background material and further pointers to the literature on higher groups and bundles are found in \ref{app:higher_groups} and \ref{app:higher_principal_bundles}.
+Some background material and further pointers to the literature on higher groups and bundles, as well as our conventions, are found in \ref{app:higher_groups} and \ref{app:higher_principal_bundles}.